Ebook Sales Down: A New Masquerade?

 - So readers are fed up with digital books and come back to paper

 This is undoubtedly a true analysis for a number of people.
 However, I do not observe this around me.
-I am always surprised by the number of readers who start reading digital books (especially on tablet and smartphone, it must be said).
+I am always surprised by the number of readers who start reading digital books (especially on tablets and smartphones, it must be said).

 This pattern of thought that seeks to show that digital books are neglected has always left me marble.